cognidox/OfficeToPDF/OfficeToPDF/README.txt

-  /verbose      - print out messages as it runs /password <pass>          - use <pass> as the password to open the document with /writepassword <pass>     - use <pass> as the write password to open the document with /template <template_path> - use a .dot, .dotx or .dotm template when converting with Word /excel_show_formulas      - show formulas in the PDF when converting with Excel /excel_show_headings		- show row and column headings
+  /verbose      - print out messages as it runs /password <pass>          - use <pass> as the password to open the document with /writepassword <pass>     - use <pass> as the write password to open the document with /merge					- when using a template, create a new file from the template and merge
+							  the text from the document to convert into the new file /template <template_path> - use a .dot, .dotx or .dotm template when converting with Word /excel_show_formulas      - show formulas in the PDF when converting with Excel /excel_show_headings		- show row and column headings